 Wash off without drying your skin out.
 Drunk Elephant’s Pekee Cleansing Bar coddles your skin while cleaning and fights aging, using ingredients like honey to soothe and nourish, blueberry extract to stop glycation (the process that causes visible aging), and marula oil (of course).

-No soap in either, but one is less than a third of the price?
+Again, no soap in either, but one is less than a quarter of the price WITH ceramides?
 Yeah, you choose.

 Okay, so a lip balm that’s $18.
 Not the first time I’ve heard of it.
 But for less than 0.5 oz.?
 Nope, there’s better than that.